Attorney H. Bright Lindler

 Once a serious injury on the job occurs, Mr. Lindler fights to make certain that the injured worker is protected by being certain to AVOID being left in a situation where there is no real option of returning to work and no workers’ comp case to fall back on.
 Often a serious injury on the job means a separation or ending of the job will occur (unfortunately, this is a hard fact of life, but we are here to help).The real issue is on whose terms, the employers’ (at yours and your family’s expense) or on terms under the the workers comp Act, the separation occurs.

 Most workers’ comp attorneys only do non jury cases, such as workers compensation cases discussed above.
 Other attorneys only do personal injury cases, but not workers’ but not personal injury cases.
 Mr. Lindler does jury trial cases and looks at every one of workers’ compensation cases to see if the case can be taken before a jury (the is very specific about which case can be taken before a jury and Mr. Lindler knows how to spot such cases).
-This service is provided for both North and South Carolina cases.
+This service is provided for North Carolina cases.

 In recent years, Mr. Lindler has undergone extensive training on how to teach you how to protect yourself and your case in such cases and how to present the case to a jury in a way than will resonate with the jury ( they often look at things in ways that are different form what you might thing.
 Lindler believes that it is an advantage for you to have an attorney that DOES BOTH and handles both.